martyn-smith/Eastmann-Adversarial/README.md

 *Note: this README, as it stands, is primarily documenting the internal approach of the TE model itself, not the interface it exposes.*
-*Note also: the DQN branch will be the home of all future value-based learning, the PPO branch the home of policy gradient.*

 Model of the TE (Tennessee Eastmann) challenge reactor
 ===